Who is suany? / Biography

-I've always had a big interest for both drawing and computers.
-I think that is one if the reasons why it was a natural step for me to modify the photos in the computer.
+I've always had a big interest for both drawing and making things by myself.
+I think that is one if the reasons why it was a natural step for me to modify the.
 Photography and retouch always felt more like a hobby so I choose the engineering path instead.
 As I finished my studies in 2010 I already worked part time as a freelance doing work for some smaller jobs for advertisement agencies in Sweden.
 Although I still find interaction design and UX a very interesting subject, photography and retouch is my passion and what I love.
 That made me become photographer/retoucher on fulltime when I graduated.

 I believe that the best way of learning is by trying, maybe you don’t learn the fastest or correct way, but at least you learn what the different tools do and what YOU can do with them.
 To become good requires a lot of patience and practice and there are no shortcuts.
 Try to find your style and search for tutorials online to get started on specific techniques.
 Good materaial is the key to get a good looking result, start shooting all the material yourself, you don't need a fancy camera to get started!
 Most importantly, don't create what you THINK people want, create what YOU want.
 Good luck, have fun!

 No, however in most of my works I break down the process of how I make things, allowing the spectator to understand better the structure of the project, but I'm more interested in recommend the Swedish website Moderskeppet.
 They have tons of resources and explain in a very simple understandable way.
 Their gold membership gives you access to tons of video tutorials in other Adobe softwars as well.

 Can I use or licence your photos for my album cover / book / presentation / product etc?